alpacahq/user-docs/content/user-protections/_index.md

 returns error with HTTP status code 403 (Forbidden).

 ### The Rule
-A day trade is defined as a round-trip pair of trades within the same day.
+A day trade is defined as a round-trip pair of trades within the same day (including extended hours).
 A buy must be occur first and then a sell of the same security must come later in the day.
 The inverse does not make a day trade.
 Selling short and covering the short on the same day is also considered a day trade.